xvik/dropwizard-guicey/src/doc/docs/guide/configuration.md

 .printDiagnosticInfo()
 ```

-In case of doubts about extension owner (guice or HK) and suspicious for duplicate instantiation,
+In case of doubts about extension owner (guice or HK2) and suspicious for duplicate instantiation,
-you can enable [strict control](bundles.md#hk-debug-bundle) which will throw exception in case of wrong owner:
+you can enable [strict control](bundles.md#hk2-debug-bundle) which will throw exception in case of wrong owner:

 ```java
 .strictScopeControl()